 While interest rate risk regarding the Solvency II ratio is well matched, there remains volatility as the credit risk profile of Athora Netherlands differs from the profile implied by the Volatility Adjustment (VA).
-In 2020, as part of re-risking programme, Athora Netherlands invested further in high-quality investment grade and predominantly senior credits in selected sectors (e.g. telecoms, utilities).
-The basis risk is still material, in case of lower spreads for high quality bonds (e.g. German and Dutch) and higher spreads for riskier bonds, the Solvency II Ratio in general increases.
+The basis risk is still material.

 Under Solvency II an increase of credit spreads also leads to an increase of the Volatility Adjustment impacting the value of the liabilities.
 Athora Netherlands determined that an increase of all credit spreads of 50 bps leads to an increase of the VA of 23 bps, an increase of 50 bps on corporates to an increase of the VA of 13 bps and an increase of 50 bps on government bonds to an increase of the VA of 10 bps.
 The change of the VA has no impact on the value of the liabilities under IFRS.